JaxionProject/jaxion/README.md

 ## Links

 * [Code repository](https://github.com/JaxionProject/jaxion) on GitHub (this page).
-* [Documentation](https://jaxion.readthedocs.io) for up-to-date information about installing and using jaxion.
+* [Documentation](https://jaxion.readthedocs.io) for up-to-date information about installing and using Jaxion.

 ## Cite this repository